Skip to content

 Father Khoi’s Books

-Homily: Thursday of the Octave of Easter – 2026 – I Thirst (John 19:28) with Father Khoi
+Homily: 6th Sunday of Easter (A) – 2026 – I Thirst (John 19:28) with Father Khoi

 Share this: